LeaderNess · IFS Inner Work

 Defensive Blocker • Vigilance

-Core wound: chronic anticipation of abandonment or failure
+What drives it: chronic anticipation of abandonment or failure

 “I constantly analyse what could go wrong so I don’t fail or disappoint.”